 I know what you may be thinking.
 “Wheat berries.
 Ummm.
 Boring.”
-But I’m telling you what – if you make and try this and don’t like it, you can shame me forever.
+But I’m telling you what, it’s anything but boring – it is downright delicious!
 Really, you just need to try it.
 Change the name if it makes it more appealing to you.
 Pretend it’s rice.
 Heck, pretend it’s chocolate.
 Whatever it takes to make you try it.
 Because once you do, you will be very pleasantly surprised.
 This Asian Wheat Berry Salad is so tasty, even my daughter at age two devoured it when I made it a few years ago for the first time.
 Now if a picky toddler likes this salad, so you will you!

 This is the third recipe now that I’ve experimented with using wheat berries.
 The first one was my Mega Healthy Wheat Berry Salad and the second was my Mexican Wheat Berry Salad with Chipotles and Toasted Walnuts.
 Both were so good that I wanted to experiment making a wheat berry salad with an Asian flair.